Wedaad/MusicVisuals/README.md

 ---

 # What I am most proud of in the assignment
 I am very proud that I was able to render a flower to the screen.
 At the beginning the flower wasnt able to move or rotate.
-After a couple of tries I wrote a `updatePosition()` method and a `moveFolwer()` method in the flower class.
+After a couple of tries I wrote a `updatePosition()` method and a `moveFlower()` method in the flower class.
 The `updatePosition()` is called in the `draw()` method when the flower is rendered to the screen.
 These methods allowed me to increase the size of the flower petals as well as restric how long the petals can get.
 The colour and the size of the flower changes when the amplitude of the songs increases.
 As the flower rotates and the petals increase in size it gives it a spinning effect which I really like.

 This code restricts the length of the petals: